tymorrow/behaviorlab/README.md

 A behavior lab consists of *N* programs for which a student must identify certain characteristics.
 These characteristics will be need to be logged in an *answers* CSV file and compared to the solution for grading.

 ## Installation

 ```bash
 pip install -r requirements.txt
 ```

 ## Usage

-This isn't a python package, nor does it currently have dependencies.
+### Generating

-If you have Python 3.X, just run the following on a Linux-based system:
+If you have Python 3.X, you can run:

 ```bash
 ./generate.sh
 ```

-Alternatively, if you don't have bash, you can run:
+or:

 ```bash
 python3 generate.py
 ```

-### Students

-For `generate.py` to work, you will need to add a `students.json` file in the same directory.
+For `generate.py` to work, you will need to add a `students.json` file with the following structure:

-The file should follow the following structure:

 ```
 {